blue-sky-r/Advent-Of-Code/README.md

 Project [Advent-of-Code](http://adventofcode.com/ "Advent of Code Homepage") has collection of programming challenges glued by interesting background stories.

- Stories are organized as Advent Calendar and are published daily.
+ Stories are organized as Advent Calendar and are published daily during the [Advent season](https://en.wikipedia.org/wiki/Advent).
 Each story/unit contains two related challenges.
  At the beginning you have access only to Part-A story/task.
 After solving the challenge the result (usually simple integer value) is evaluated and upon sucessfull verification the Part-B is revealed.
 Part-B is always related to Part-A and often uses the same input dataset.
-The educational aspect is that PART-B is more complex than Part-A and it is like generalization of Part-A.
+The educational aspect is that Part-B is more complex than Part-A and it is like generalization of Part-A.
  If implementation of Part-A is implemented correctly then adding solution for Part-B should be quite straightforward like adding new method or additional parameter etc.